terry-citrix/TokenBroker/README.md

 - DiscoveryAuth: A simple authentication service for doing username/password auth.
 Customers can register in order to create a tenant record.
-After the customer has authenticated this service generates a Java Web Token (JWT) that allows the customer to authenticate to other services.
+After the customer has authenticated this service generates a JSON Web Token (JWT) that allows the customer to authenticate to other services.

 - DiscoveryReader: A simple service that only has read-access to our data store.
 Could even be placed behind a Content Delivery Network (CDN).

 - DiscoveryWriter: Requires customer authentication for each API call.
 Allows that customer to edit their tenant record (and no others).
 Has no inherent access to the data store itself.

+- TokenBroker: Its only task is to validate the caller, ensure that the are allowed to do what they're requesting, and then generate and return a CosmosDB Resource Token.

 ### Code Changes
 Uses the GitFlow Workflow (see https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).